 By law, a lender can only apply for a CCJ if they’ve already sent you a default notice and they’re unable to come to a solution with you.
 If they go down this route, you’ll receive a county court claim form in the post.
 You’ll normally be given 14 days to respond.
 (Though the exact deadline depends on the individual court).

 Be aware, if you don’t reply to a county court claim form before the deadline, your lender is likely to issue a CCJ - and you may end up having to pay more.

 What options do you have with a CCJ?

 Some lenders tailor their products to people with a less-than-perfect credit history.
-At Ocean, for example, we work with a host of lenders who specialise in lending to those with bad credit.
+At Ocean, for example, we work with a host of lenders who lend to those with bad credit.

 If you make your repayments on time, this type of credit could help you to rebuild your credit history over time.
 Just make sure you can afford the loan repayments on top of your current outgoings, before you apply.

 Bear in mind, the more time that has passed since the CCJ was registered, the higher your chances of approval.
 Especially if you’ve paid off the debt and maintained your bill repayments in more recent times.
 However, there are no guarantees of approval and each lender uses their own criteria.